It's Christmas - time to reflect on what happened in the past year and to think about what will shape the next.

 As Mr. La Rue wrote in his report:

 I agree.
 The discovery of truth and progress is a social act.
-Though we can never predict what "truth and progress" will be discovered in any given society, as both truth and progress are always contingent upon the constructions of reality and their perceptions in each society at a given time, we should support the process.
+Though we can never predict what "truth and progress" will be discovered in any given society, as both truth and progress are always contingent upon the constructions of reality and their perceptions in each society at a given time, we should support the process."[By enabling individuals to exchange information and ideas instantaneously and inexpensively across national borders, the Internet allows access to information and knowledge that was previously unattainable.
+This, in turn, contributes to the discovery of the truth and progress of society as a whole."

 This does not mean that we should reroute development funding completely to the Internet.
 Even bloggers need to eat.
 But an important part of development aid must go ensuring the physical infrastructure to gain access.